Reconstruction of $f(R)$ lagrangian from a massive scalar field: Action and the Field Equations

-In this section, we assume the self-interaction of the scalar field is proportional to a power law function of the scalar field such that $\frac{dV(\phi)}{d\phi} \sim \phi^{n}$ (the effective mass of the field is given by $\frac{d^{2}V(\phi)}{d\phi^{2}}$ at $\phi = 0$).
-Inverse powers of the field potential are very interesting from a cosmological perspective as they fit in superbly as a demonstrator of tracker quintessance behavior, as shown by Ratra and Peebles \cite{Peebles:2002gy} for a potential $V(\phi) \sim \frac{M^{(4+\alpha)}}{\phi^{\alpha}}$, $M$ being the Planck mass.
-Similar self-interaction potentials and their effectiveness have also been investigated by Zlatev, Steinhardt and Wang \cite{Zlatev:1998tr, Steinhardt:1999nw}.

-Number of existing cosmological models based on self-interacting scalar fields are indeed, a plenty, and they each carry their fair share of credit; that of reproducing a fluid component with negative pressure or the dark energy component.
-Some of these various potentials and solutions are discussed in details by Ratra and Peebles \cite{Ratra:1987rm}, J. Martin, C. Ringeval, R. Trotta and V. Vennin \cite{Martin:2013nzq} and Linde \cite{Linde:1983gd}.

 The system of equations governing the dynamics is therefore defined by Eq.(\ref{fe1}) and Eq.(\ref{scalarkg}).
-Our first aim is to integrate the scalar field evolution equation Eq.(\ref{scalarkg}) being forced to make other choices at the outset.
-The criterion for such an integrability can be defined in terms of an invertible point transformation, first worked out by Duarte, Moreira, Euler and Steeb \cite{duarte}, Euler, Steeb and Cyrus \cite{euler}, Euler \cite{euler1}, Harko, Lobo and Mak \cite{harko}.
-The main motivation of the approach is to not take any assumptions over the state parameters with the integrability of the field equations being used to extract information as much as possible.
+Our first aim is to integrate the scalar field evolution equation Eq.(\ref{scalarkg}) straightaway.
+The criterion for such an integration is defined in terms of an invertible point transformation, worked out by Duarte, Moreira, Euler and Steeb \cite{duarte}, Euler, Steeb and Cyrus \cite{euler}, Euler \cite{euler1}, Harko, Lobo and Mak \cite{harko}.
+An anharmonic oscillator takes the form of a nonlinear second order differential equation with variable coefficients as